 - 1. From the alarm view, select the alarm you want to edit using the cursor keys. - 2.
 Press ENTER

 The system executes the additional functions of the alarm.
-You may find additional information on this in your plant documentation.
+Further information on this may be available in your plant documentation.

 When you edit an unacknowledged alarm, it is acknowledged automatically.